-By placing these countries on credit watch negative -- which signals a possible imminent downgrade -- S&P said systemic stresses were building up as credit conditions tightened in the 17-nation region.
+S&P last week placed the ratings of 15 euro zone countries on credit watch negative -- which signals a possible imminent downgrade -- saying that systemic stresses were building up as credit conditions tightened in the 17-nation region.

 The agency, which in August stripped the United States of its AAA rating, said it would focus its decision on political dynamics that appear to be limiting the effectiveness of efforts to resolve the market confidence crisis.

 The assessment of the summit's success by rival ratings agencies does not bode well for S&P's upcoming decision.